Secret-Family-Recipies-Cookbook-2/marketing/README.md

 ## Updates @ May 26, 2020 12:25 pm
 Started on various Sections for body of index.html Created styling for each section

+## Updates @ May 26, 2020 12:40 pm
+Finished sections on 'index.html'
+Darkened the black translucent boxes a bit to allow text to be a little more visible Starting footer.